Subscribe to our Telegram channel for the latest stories and updates.

-The Mid-Autumn Festival (aka the Mooncake festival) will fall on the 13th of September this year, which means lots of mooncakes to eat and lanterns to play with!
+The Mid-Autumn Festival (aka the Mooncake festival) is upon us, which means lots of mooncakes to eat and lanterns to play with!

 But the Mid-Autumn Festival, long steeped in history, has lots of fun facts you probably didn’t know…